Cost of Solar Panels

 The cost of solar panels for your home is determined by two major cost categories: hardware and "soft costs".

-The hardware category includes modules (also called solar panels), inverters, racking systems, and other electrical and structural components (lovingly called "balance-of-system" or BOS hardware).
+The hardware category includes solar panels (also called modules), inverters, racking systems, and other electrical and structural components (lovingly called "balance-of-system" or BOS hardware).
 The cost of solar hardware has decreased significantly in the last few years, and today, hardware costs account for about 32% of the total installation cost.

 The second major cost component, the so-called "soft costs", includes labor, contractor profits, contractor overhead, permits and customer acquisition costs.
 All of these items add up to about 68% of the installation cost.

-Since 2009, the cost of residential solar panel systems has decreased by a whopping 60%.
+Since 2009, the cost of solar panels has decreased by a whopping 60%.
 Combined with the 30% federal tax credit, this reduction in overall installation costs has been a major catalyst for the growth of the solar industry.

 Intense competition and economies of scale in the solar hardware market led to plummeting prices for solar panels followed by large reductions in inverter prices and, more recently, in racking system prices.
 However, after years of steady decline, costs are now leveling off.

 The next challenge in cost reduction is decreasing the share of "soft costs".
 However, cost items such as labor, profit and overhead tend to be much more "sticky" than hardware costs.
 Although further consolidation in the industry may bring further reductions in this category, the rate of decrease is likely to be less dramatic.

-Although cost per watt is a handy indicator for understanding how much solar panel installations cost, it should be used together with another cost metric: levelized cost.
+Although cost per watt is a handy indicator for understanding the cost of solar panels, it should be used together with another cost metric: levelized cost.